Practical Panama guides

 Travelers, movers, operators, and people doing the homework

 People considering a move or extended stay face a different set of questions: which neighborhood, what budget, how healthcare works, whether to open a local bank account, and how immigration status affects each of those decisions.
 The living guide compares Panama City, Boquete, Coronado, Bocas del Toro, David, and El Valle de Antón with specific rent ranges and monthly budgets.
-The banking guide covers account opening at Banistmo, Banco General, and other banks, plus Wise, FATCA, and transfer costs.
-The business guide walks through S.A. and S.R.L. formation, the territorial tax system, restricted professions, and the SEM multinational program.
+The banking & finance guide covers account opening at Banistmo, Banco General, and other banks, plus Wise, FATCA, and transfer costs.
+The economy guide walks through S.A. and S.R.L. formation, the territorial tax system, restricted professions, and the SEM multinational program.

 Key facts at a glance